 There are two groups of people who will generally use Content Restrictions to make it appear that the App Store and other apps have been deleted: parents and IT administrators.

-Parents use Content Restrictions to prevent their children from accessing apps or content that they don't want them to.
+Parents use Content Restrictions to prevent their children from accessing apps, settings, or content that they don't want them to.
 This can be to prevent them from accessing mature content or from exposing themselves to online predators via social networking or photos.

 If you get your iOS device through your employer, some apps may be missing due to settings put on your device by your company's IT administrators.
 They may be in place due to corporate policies about the kind of content you can access on your device or for security reasons.